pankaj0007/MyStore/README.md

-This project is e-commerce application using Angular 8 and Angular Material.
+This project is and e-commerce application using Angular 8 and Angular Material.